shawngerrard/personal-projects-development/.aws/cli/README.md

 ## <a name="delete-user"></a>delete-user

+**Rationale:** Before AWS can delete an IAM user, all related dependencies to the user must also be removed/deleted.

 This function removes and/or deletes all of the user-related dependencies (groups, policies, login profiles, etc) before finally deleting the IAM user.

 ```